 Assistive Technology is any item, piece of equipment or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
-Disability Services has software and devices available for students to use.
+Access & Accommodation Services has software and devices available for students to use.
 The software is available in several computer labs across campus.
 Some devices are available to check out to qualified students.
-Contact Disability Services regarding the availability of specific Assistive Technology.
+Contact A&AS regarding the availability of specific Assistive Technology.

 Schedule a technology assessment or demonstration at 870-972-3964.